 Innovative Uses Of Facial Recognition Technology

-As the facial recognition technology evolves with time, few industries and countries apply the technology in innovative ways.
+As facial recognition technology evolves with time, few industries and countries apply the technology in innovative ways.

 China is rising to be the leader in facial recognition technology.
 Although part of the technology remains a perspective, its innovative use is what amazes the audience.
 A few other countries following the trend are Japan and the United Arab Emirates.
 The US doesn’t stand back either.
 Look at these impressive ways of face recognition technology implementation.

-- Face recognition is on its go, to replacing cash and credit cards.
+- Face recognition is on its go, replacing cash and credit cards.
 At fast-food units like KFC, customers can just smile into a self-serve screen to automate the identification and withdrawal of cash from banks.
 Some banks are also allowing customers to use face recognition instead of bank cards.

 - The automobile brand Subaru has integrated facial recognition cameras to its Forester brand of SUVs.
 This is intended to detect when a driver is tired or about to sleep to take necessary actions to prevent accidents.
 This indeed is a tremendous innovation towards road safety.